-In 2011, Shire launched its first US ADHD Scholarship Program.
-The scholarship is for individuals in the United States diagnosed with Attention-Deficit/Hyperactivity Disorder (ADHD) who are pursuing higher education at a college, vocational school, or technical school.
+In 2011, Shire launched its first ADHD Scholarship Program in the US.
+The Scholarship recognizes and supports people diagnosed with ADHD who are pursuing higher education at accredited colleges, universities, vocational schools, or technical schools.

 Shire awards 50 scholarships in the US, each comprised of $2,000 and one year of ADHD coaching provided by the Edge Foundation.
 Shire also awards up to five scholarships to its US employees or their immediate family members who have been diagnosed with ADHD.